joshnair10/TypogBlog/pages/about.md

 description: null
 show: false
 ---
 Hello and welcome to The Typog Blog!
+I'm Joshua Nair and I am a student at Oxford Brookes University.